criticalfault/nullsheen_main_site/content/posts/better-chase-scenes.md

 Control Pool is available throughout the chase.
 It only refreshes every 3 segments.

+Each time a vehicle is forced to make a crash test and succeeds, it receives a light wound from the strain.
+This will keep the chases from begin infinite, as the slow wear and tear begins to strip them down from near misses and clipping various loose scenary.

 ## TN Modifiers
 Terrain Modifiers are subject to GMs discretion based on vehicle size.
 Motorcycles ripping between cars on the highway might be restricted, but for a car would be tight.
 | Description 	| Modifier 	|